-Repetition based on students IQ (a lot more than you think)
+The number of repetitions is based on students IQ (a lot more than you think)!

-Keeping the letters, math facts, sight words, etc in an organized box or ring will make it easier to use more frequently
+Keep the letters, math facts, sight words, etc. in an organized box or ring to make them easier to use more frequently.

 Rule #5: Get it in when you can!

-Remember to use this strategy with any new piece of unknown information (colors, shapes, letter, sounds, sight words, phonics words, math facts, vocabulary, for ELL students, etc.)
+Remember to use this sandwiching strategy with any new piece of unknown information (colors, shapes, letter, sounds, sight words, phonics words, math facts, vocabulary, for ELL students, etc.)!